elastisys/compliantkubernetes/docs/operator-manual/disaster-recovery.md

 See [the instructions in `compliantkubernetes-apps`](https://github.com/elastisys/compliantkubernetes-apps/tree/main/scripts/restore-sync) for how to restore off-site backups.

-## When a new region/cloud provider is used
+## When a new region/Infrastructure Provider is used

 - Configure and set base ck8s-configs: